-Judge who blocked deportation mid-flight set to review case
+Judge who blocked deportation to rule on keeping man in US

 Lin’s wife, Hui Fang Dong, became a naturalized U.S. citizen in 2004, the same year they married.
 Lin did not, but sought asylum in 2008, a request that was denied and resulted in an order for his deportation.
 He did not actually leave the country, however, until he was deported in November.

-Government lawyers say the immigration court that ordered Lin’s deportation in 2008 concluded that “critical portions of (his) testimony were not credible.”

 In 2016, Lin and Dong began applying for the stateside waiver.
 As part of the process they went for an interview at a federal immigration office in Baltimore in August to confirm the “bona fides” of their marriage, the ACLU lawyers said.
 The interviewer told Dong that the validity of their marriage would be confirmed but escorted Lin to a separate room for more questioning.

-“Ms. Dong did as requested without concern, thinking the officer was telling her the truth about wanting to further question her husband.
-Instead, Mr. Lin’s lawyer later came out of the room to which Mr. Lin had been escorted and informed her that agents had arrested and detained her husband,” his lawyers wrote.
+That’s when ICE agents arrested him.

 ACLU attorneys claim federal authorities are misusing the waiver process to “lure and entrap” people seeking the program’s legal benefits.
 Hazel ruled in November that Lin’s lawyers made a “strong showing” that Department of Homeland Security has had a policy of “generally allowing” applicants for provisional waivers to remain in the U.S.

-“To allow ICE_a federal agency under the jurisdiction of DHS_to arrest and deport those who seek this legal protection would be to allow DHS to nullify its own rule without explanation,” the judge wrote.
+“To allow ICE — a federal agency under the jurisdiction of DHS — to arrest and deport those who seek this legal protection would be to allow DHS to nullify its own rule without explanation,” the judge wrote.

+ACLU of Maryland attorney Nick Steiner told Hazel on Friday that ICE has arrested other applicants at these interviews.
+The judge asked if ICE agents have a duty to carry out deportation orders.

+“There are times when the government will forgo removing people,” Steiner said.
+“It’s not this blanket duty that applies in all circumstances.”

+Justice Department attorney Julian Kurz said ICE agents have the discretion to make arrests and enforce deportation orders “in a resource-efficient way.”
+He said Lin’s attorneys are asking the court to block an “indisputably valid removal order.”

+“Removing Lin would not be inconsistent with any statute, regulation or the Constitution,” Kurz said.

-ACLU of Maryland attorney Nick Steiner said the group has heard from others who fear getting arrested if they go to their interviews for the waiver program.
+Steiner said the ACLU has heard from others who fear getting arrested if they go to their interviews for the waiver program.

-“If we are able to get a good ruling here, I think it will help other people,” Steiner said.
+“If we are able to get a good ruling here, I think it will help other people,” Steiner said before the hearing.

 Lin and his family live in California, Maryland, and own and operate a restaurant in the St. Mary’s County town.

-“Mr. Lin has no criminal history and has consistently worked and paid taxes in the United States,” his lawyers wrote.
+He doesn’t have a criminal history, according to his lawyers.

 Lin and his wife grew up in the same village in China’s Fujian province, but they didn’t become a couple until after his uncle arranged for them to meet in 2002, when he was living in Maryland and she was in North Carolina.
-“Although Mr. Lin had not seen Ms. Dong in many years, he immediately recognized her because he walked by her house every day in China as a child,” his lawyers wrote.
+Lin, 38, was 14 years old when he came to the U.S. alone in 1994.

-Lin’s lawyers say his U.S.-born children, now 9, 12 and 14 years old, have been traumatized by their father’s sudden absence and ongoing legal troubles.
-“The couple had no opportunity to plan for childcare or financial support, nor to prepare their children for a prolonged separation or say goodbye,” they wrote.
+Lin’s lawyers say his U.S.-born children — 9, 12 and 14 years old — have been traumatized by their father’s sudden absence and ongoing legal troubles.
+“The couple had no opportunity to plan for childcare or financial support, nor to prepare their children for a prolonged separation or say goodbye,” they wrote in a court filing.

+Steiner said Lin didn’t attend Friday’s hearing because he needed to tend to the family’s restaurant, but his wife and children were in the courtroom.